syncfusion-content/javascript-docs/js/api/ejGrid.md

 ### resizeSettings `Object`
 {:#members:resizeSettings}

-Gets or sets an object that indicates whether to modify the resizing default configuration.
+Gets or sets an object that indicates whether to modify the resizing behaviour.
 ### resizeSettings.resizeMode `enum`
 {:#members:resizeSettings-resizeMode}

+Gets or sets a value that indicates whether to define the mode of resizing See resizeMode.
 Accepting types are “nextcolumn” and “control”.

 #### Default Value: